 When forwarding an own motion or reopening recommendation that involves interim benefits to the AC, an analyst must clearly identify the issue for the AC.
 For a paper claim(s) file, the analyst will annotate in the remarks section of the route slip, in red ink, “POTENTIAL 8001 CASE.”

-In addition, assisting staff will route the paper claim(s) file through the Executive Director's Office (EDO) immediately after the AC releases its own motion or reopening notice.
-The EDO will request that the effectuating components initiate or terminate interim benefit payments, using the same general guidelines in HALLEX I-3-1-16.
+In addition, assisting staff will route the paper claim(s) file through the interim benefits staff immediately after the AC releases its own motion or reopening notice.
+Interim benefits staff will request that the effectuating components initiate or terminate interim benefit payments, using the same general guidelines in HALLEX I-3-1-16.